 What is the Nintendo Switch Lite price?

 The Nintendo Switch Lite is priced at $199.99 in the US and £199.99 in the UK.
 In Australia, the Switch Lite costs $329.99.
-So make sure you're not paying any more than these prices unless you're getting some additional extras like games or accessories.
+So make sure you don't pay any more than this unless you get some additional extras like games or accessories.

 What colors does the Nintendo Switch Lite come in?

 Most stores stock the Nintendo Switch Lite in coral, yellow, gray, turquoise or blue.
 We've shown the prices for each of these versions above.
 These are the main colors but a couple of special editions have also been released in the past with unique designs.
 These include two Pokémon-themed releases: the Zacian & Zamazenta Edition and the Dialga & Palkia Edition.

 How is the Nintendo Switch Lite different?